 Troubleshooting Guide For Dymo LabelWriter Printers

-3-10-2021 WINDOWS SOFTWARE UPDATE ISSUES: Please note that the latest Windows update is causing known issues with the DYMO Label Software printing blank labels.
-You can read about the current fixes and workarounds for this issue here.
+Note: A Windows software update originally released in 2021 caused known issues with DYMO Label Software printing blank labels.
+Some users may still experience problems.
+Updated fixes and workarounds are available in DYMO version 8.5.4 and later.
+You can read about the fixes and workarounds for this issue here.

 And while you're waiting to download version 8.5.4, be sure to check out our selection of Dymo LabelWriter Labels, with custom sizes, shapes, colors and materials to fit any specialty labeling need you may have.